fac22/mmb-blogging/mistakes.md

 ## Issues

- - Everytime we refreshed the page on the page we display our messages, it would repeat.
+ - Every time we refreshed the page on the page we display our messages, it would repeat.
 We found that the problem was a scoping issue.

 ```
 // Scoping: declare fresh list outside or inside server.get()